dydxprotocol/solo/docs/perpetual-guide.md

 ### Deleveraging

 Deleveraging is a feature made available by the perpetual smart contract, which is used as a last resort to close underwater positions if the insurance fund is depleted.
-Deleveraging works similarly to “auto-deleveraging” in other high-leverage futures and perpetual markets, and is a mechanism which requires profitable traders to contribute part of their profits to offset underwater accounts.
+Deleveraging works similarly to “auto-deleveraging” in other perpetual markets, and is a mechanism which requires profitable traders to contribute part of their profits to offset underwater accounts.
 * Deleveraging will only be used if the insurance fund is depleted.
 * Deleveraging is performed by automatically reducing the positions of some traders—prioritizing accounts with a combination of high profit and high leverage—and using their profits to offset underwater accounts.
 * Deleveraging is chosen over a socialized loss mechanism to reduce the uncertainty faced by traders trading at lower risk levels.